martmannupb/AmoebotSim-2.0/Documentation/dev_guide/render/particles/particles.md

 As mentioned above, the [`RendererParticles_RenderBatch`][2] stores 12 TRS matrices per particle.
 This is because there are 3 components (body, pin overlay, graph view connector) and each component has 4 versions, one for each possible movement phase (contracted, expanded, contracting and expanding).
 Each of the used materials has parameters controlling its animation state: The start time of the animation, the duration, and the expansion percentages at the start and the end of the animation.
+The shader will interpolate between the start and end percentages within the given time frame.
 Setting the start and end percentage to the same value disables the animation, i.e., setting both to 0 represents the contracted state and setting both to 1 represents the expanded state.

 Recall that a [`RendererParticles_RenderBatch`][2] instance renders all particles with the same color and number of pins.